Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 DConf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database
 @dconf.
-Because gsettings is a layer for DConf, the keyboard plugin directly uses DConf for setting the keyboard layouts.
+Because gsettings is a layer for DConf, the keyboard plugin should uses DConf directly for setting the keyboard layouts.
 Combined with the DConf crate, which provides Rust bindings to DConf, the plugin can read the keyboard layouts
 @dconf_rs.
 This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple Regex.